About Cochlear Implants

 - Previous hearing ability and how long someone has been hard of hearing

 - Therapy approaches

 It is important to recognize that learning to hear again through a cochlear implant is a process and not an event.
 Our team of specialists are here to care for a support our patients through every step of the process.
 With dedication, practice, and time, the cochlear implant sound becomes natural.
 Many people are able to talk on the phone and enjoy music that they haven’t been able to enjoy for years.
 Our team includes a close collaboration with hearing rehabilitation centers, such as Lexington Hearing and Speech Center and Heuser Hearing Institute, to provide the best and most comprehensive care.

 Who performs the procedure?
 Which devices are available?

 The University of Kentucky Department of Otolaryngology has been the primary cochlear implant center of central and eastern Kentucky since 1989.
-Both Drs.
-Raleigh Jones, Dr. Beth McNulty, Dr. Kenneth Iverson and Matthew Bush are fellowship-trained and board-certified cochlear implant surgeons.
+Raleigh Jones, Matt Bush, Beth McNulty, Ken Iverson, Chris Azbell, and Caitlin Fiorillo are fellowship-trained and board-certified cochlear implant surgeons.
 Over 500 adults and children have undergone cochlear implantation at our instution, which is recognized as a Center of Excellence.
 Patients at the University of Kentucky have a choice between all three FDA-approved cochlear implant devices.